 We can find dental disease—periodontal disease or caries—very early on and treat it right away in order to prevent major trauma to our patients.

-Modern Dental Group’s, the in-office 3D imaging unit enables us, for example, to scan a patient’s jaws to begin examining developmental issues or previously “invisible” pathology.
-If our dentists are going to perform orthodontics, surgery, or place implants, they can now start to see where teeth are, where nerves are, and where sinuses are, which prevent major post operative complications.
+Modern Dental Group’s, in-office 3D imaging unit enables us, for example, to scan a patient’s jaws to begin examining developmental issues or previously “invisible” pathology.
+If our dentists are going to perform orthodontics, surgery, or place implants, they can now start to see where teeth are, where nerves are, and where sinuses are, which prevent major post-operative complications.

 The digital impression generated by the CEREC saves time, in addition to being much more comfortable for the patient than a conventional impression.
 Unlike physical impressions, digital impressions are immune to dimensional changes.
 This results in superior precision.